Officers of the University

 The vice president for research, economic development, and international programs is responsible for the following administrative units and functions: general manager KSMU and Ozarks Public Television, international programs, office of china programs, the Jordan Valley Innovation Center, the Robert W. Plaster Center for Free Enterprise and Business Development, and the office of research administration.
 The vice president for research, economic development, and international programs advises the president on all matters pertaining to the operation and management of university research, economic development activities, and international programs.
 The vice president for research, economic development, and international programs is responsible for all university-wide externally-generated grants and contracts and provides the administrative leadership to the university community in supporting the university’s mission for enhancement of research and economic development through technology transfer, intellectual property, regulatory compliance, and federal relations.

 The administrative council is chaired by the president.
-The council includes the provost, the vice presidents, the chancellor of the West Plains campus, the chief of staff and assistant to the president, the chief financial officer, the director of internal audit and compliance, the secretary to the Board of Governors, one college dean, the director of athletics, the chief diversity officer/assistant to the president, the chief information officer, and the general counsel.
+The council includes the provost, the vice presidents, the chancellor of the West Plains campus, the chief of staff and assistant to the president, the chief financial officer, the director of internal audit and risk management, the secretary to the Board of Governors, one college dean, the director of athletics, the chief diversity officer/assistant to the president, the chief information officer, and the general counsel.
 When appropriate to the agenda for a particular meeting, others may be invited as guests.
 The administrative council discusses items of university-wide interest.